drnieves/eye-movement/README.md

-# TITULO DEL POYECTO: eye-movement
+# TITULO DEL PROYECTO: eye-movement

 <!--
 **ernesto nieves ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Feel free to copy and change what you need it.